lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The ViewController

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
+It just sends the event and its assocoiated data to the Presenter.
 Super simple!

 As you can see in the diagram, the ViewController has another role, which I will cover this later.